NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Param.rst

-This parameter *thisDimension* will be controlled entirely by the *otherDimension* of *otherParam* until a call to :func:`unslave(thisDimension)<NatronEngine.Param.unslave>` is made
+This parameter *thisDimension* will be controlled entirely by the *otherDimension* of *otherParam* until a call to :func:`unlink(thisDimension)<NatronEngine.Param.unlink>` is made

-.. method:: NatronEngine.Param.unslave([dimension=-1,view="All"])
+.. method:: NatronEngine.Param.unlink([dimension=-1,view="All"])

 	:param dimension: :class:`int<PySide.QtCore.int>`
 	:param view: :class:`str<PySide.QtCore.QString>`

-If the given *dimension* of this parameter was previously slaved, then this function will remove the link between parameters, and the user will be free again to use this parameter as any other.
+If the given *dimension* of this parameter was previously linked, then this function will remove the link and the value will no longer be shared with any other parameters.
-If *dimension* equals -1 then all dimensions will be unslaved.
+If *dimension* equals -1 then all dimensions will be unlinked.
-If *view* is set to "All" then all views will be unslaved, otherwise it should name valid views in the project settings.
+If *view* is set to "All" then all views will be unlinked, otherwise it should name valid views in the project settings.

 .. note::